-Jeffrey S. Guasto, Assistant Professor
+Jeffrey S. Guasto, Associate Professor

 Prof. Guasto earned his bachelor’s degrees in physics and mechanical engineering from Lehigh University and his Sc.M. and Ph.D. in Engineering from Brown University studying colloidal transport using microfluidics.
 Subsequently, he was a postdoc at Haverford College in Physics, where he developed an interest in the biophysics of single cells.
 He continued these pursuits as a postdoc at MIT, combining his interests in biomechanics, transport, and microfluidics, prior to joining the Tufts faculty in 2013.
 (Google Scholar Profile)